Anjana-m-m/face-recognition/README.md

-# 😂 Face Emotion Detector — Fun Mode 🎭
+# 😂 GiggleCam — Web Cam + Humour 🎭

 A fun web-based project that uses **[face-api.js](https://github.com/justadudewhohacks/face-api.js)** to detect facial expressions in real-time and respond with **funny messages and matching images**.